Types of highway tree maintenance we undertake

 We have a limited budget for tree works which we focus on necessary work.
 Not only that, there are very sound arboricultural reasons as to how and why we manage trees.
 We try to retain a healthy and diverse tree stock that will continue to provide local communities with a wide range of unique benefits.
 We will do this where necessary, as directed by a qualified professional.

 You cannot pay to have a highway tree pruned or felled.
-If a County Arboriculturist has inspected a tree and no works have been raised it is because they are not essential for safety reasons.
+If a county arboriculturist has inspected a tree and no works have been raised it is because they are not essential for safety reasons.

 Trees are objectively inspected and managed in accordance with good arboricultural practice to maintain a healthy and diverse tree stock.
 All requests from residents for tree works will be dealt with in a fair and consistent manner.